comboshreddies/kubectl-tks/README.md

 #EXECUTE #0 nginx-sample1-6475dd48b7-bgtsx: kubectl -n test-run exec nginx-sample1-6475dd48b7-bgtsx -c nginx -- env
 #COMPLETED
 ```

-you can check what has been executed by attaching to tmux
+You can check what has been executed by attaching to tmux
 ```console
 $ tmux a
 ```